-Based on the Round-robin comparison shown above, four Chla algorithms were selected and tuned per-OWT for the Chla retrieving, including NASA OC2(O'Reilly et al. 1998), OC3, OC2_HI algorithms (O'Reilly et al. 1998), and R748_667 algorithm (Dall'Olmo et al. 2005).
-Following the weighted-blending procedure described in section 6.3.2.3, the satellite retrieved Chla were calculated and blended according to per-pixel OWT membership scores.
-The comparison between in situ and satellite retrieved Chla is shown in Figure 145, the scatters are close to the unity, with R value of 0.69 and NRMS of 43%.
+Based on the Round-robin comparison shown above, four Chl-a algorithms were selected and tuned per-OWT for the Chl-a retrieving, including NASA OC2(O'Reilly et al. 1998), OC3,

+OC2_HI algorithms (O'Reilly et al. 1998), and R748_667 algorithm (Dall'Olmo et al. 2005).
+The final Chl-a product is then the result of the weighted-blending procedure described in section 6.3.2.3, with weights determined by the per-pixel OWT membership scores.
+The comparison between in situ and final Chl-a product is shown in Figure 146, with R value of 0.69 and NRMS of 43%.

-Figure 145 Comparison between in situ and top-3 blended Chla for MODIS.
-Color coding shows the dominant OWT.
+Figure 146 Comparison between in situ and top-3 blended Chl-a for MODIS.
+Colour coding refers to the most similar OWT.

 6.4.2.3.
-Validation of Total Suspended Matter products
+Total Suspended Matter from MODIS

-Figure 146 shows Round-robin comparison results of TSM generated from each of the examined algorithms against the in situ measurements, with corresponding error metrics shown in Figure 147.
-It is found that Miller, Ondrusek, ChenZ, Petus, and Zhang algorithms demonstrate the availability on TSM retrieving, especially after per-OWT tunning.
-Algorithms ChenS, Wang, Doxaran, Dogliotti, Shi, and Hu are shown to perform poorly on the retrieving of Chla at the concentrations observed.
-Several algorithms yielded a limited number of valid retrievals (e.g., ChenS, Wang, and Dogiliotti), which may be related to the usage of 859 nm leading to negative estimations.
-Among the ORG, CAL, and CLUS algorithm forms, the CLUS model produces more accurate estimation of TSM for almost all algorithms.
+Figure 147 shows Round-robin comparison results of TSM generated from each of the examined algorithms against the in situ measurements, with corresponding error metrics shown in Figure 148.
+It is found that Miller, Ondrusek, ChenZ, Petus, and Zhang algorithms demonstrate the best TSM retrieval ability, after OWT-specific tuning.
+Algorithms ChenS, Wang, Doxaran, Dogliotti, Shi, and Hu performed relatively poorly.
+Several algorithms yielded a limited number of valid retrievals (e.g., ChenS, Wang, and Dogiliotti), which may be related to the usage of the 859 nm waveband leading to negative estimates.

-Figure 146 Comparison of in situ measured and algorithm retrieved TSM for MODIS.
+Figure 147 Comparison of in situ and MODIS-derived TSM using original, tuned and per-OWT tuned algorithms.
 The 1:1 line between in situ measured and algorithm retrieved TSM is represented by a red dashed line.

-Figure 147 Error metrics calculated between in situ measured and algorithm retrieved TSM for MODIS
+Figure 148 Statistical metrics calculated between in situ and MODIS-derived TSM

-From the Round-robin experiment conducted above, several TSM algorithms were identified as having potential for TSM retrieval from MODIS, including Miller (Miller and McKee 2004), Ondrusek (Ondrusek et al. 2012), ChenZ (Chen et al. 2007), Petus (Petus et al. 2010), and Zhang (Zhang et al. 2010).
-These algorithms were per-OWT tuned for best performance, the satellite retrieved TSM were then calculated and blended according to per-pixel OWT membership scores, following the blending procedure described in section 6.3.2.3.
-The comparison between in situ and satellite retrieved Chla is shown in Figure 148, with a slope of 0.59 and an intercept of 0.34.
-It is found that the OWT 3 (Clear water) is exhibiting large disperse between in situ and satellite retrieved TSM.
+From the Round-robin experiment conducted above, several TSM algorithms were identified as having potential for TSM retrieval from MODIS, including Miller (Miller and

+McKee 2004), Ondrusek (Ondrusek et al. 2012), ChenZ (Chen et al. 2007), Petus (Petus et al. 2010), and Zhang (Zhang et al. 2010).
+These algorithms were tuned per-OWT for best performance, following which the satellite retrieved TSM was calculated and blended according to per-pixel OWT membership scores, following the blending procedure described in section 6.3.2.3.
+The comparison between in situ and satellite retrieved TSM is shown in Figure 149, with a slope of 0.59 and an intercept of 0.34.
+Large dispersion is found in data points with highest similarity to OWT 3 (clear water).
+Overall, the optimized solution for TSM is not considered to perform well, and TSM (Turbidity) retrieval with MODIS is not recommended.

-Figure 148 Comparison between in situ and top-3 blended TSM for MODIS.
+Figure 149 Comparison between in situ and top-3 blended TSM for MODIS.
 Color coding shows the dominant OWT.